StarlingSG1/efrei-graphql/readme.md

 # efrei-graphql

 ## Installation
-- Use the command `npm` to install the dependencies
+- Use the command `npm i` to install the dependencies
 - Use the command `npx prisma db seed` to seed the database
 - You can use `npx prisma migrate reset` to reset the database and seed it again